Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

 \subsection{The radiation efficiency of triggered events}

 In the last section, we classified fast and slow events based on $V_{\mathrm{max}}/V_{\mathrm{ss}}$.
-Although the maximum slip velocity can indicate whether events occur under given tidal stress perturbations, it does not provide insight into the detailed slip dynamics, such as whether they are all fast or slow events.
-To address this limitation, we compute the average radiation efficiency, $\eta_R$, of all events (see \ref{app:eta} for details).
-This provides an alternative description of slip instabilities and is directly linked to the seismic energy radiated during an event \parencite{kostrovSeismicMomentEnergy1974}.
+Although the maximum slip velocity can indicate whether events occur under given stress perturbations, it does not provide insight into the detailed slip evolution, such as whether they are all fast or slow events.
+To address this limitation, we compute the average radiation efficiency, $\eta_R$, of all events.
+Here, we use the radiated energy ratio,

+where $E_R$ is the radiated seismic energy, $\Delta W_o$ is the elastic strain energy released during the event, and $D_o$ is the frictional energy dissipated during slip (see ~\ref{app:eta} for details).
+Thus, $\eta_R$ represents the fraction of released energy radiated as seismic energy \parencite{kostrovSeismicMomentEnergy1974} and provides an alternative description of slip velocity evolution.
 Fast events exhibit high $\eta_R$, as a large fraction of the released potential energy is converted into seismic waves, whereas slow events have low $\eta_R$ because almost all the available energy is dissipated on the fault.
 This distinction allows radiation efficiency also to provide insight into the relative proportion of fast versus slow events.
-Hereafter, we define events as slip events satisfying $V/V_{\mathrm{ss}} > 10^3$ within the time window $t/t_* = 10000–20000$, and compute the average radiation efficiency over all such events in each catalog.
-Because $\eta_R$ spans several orders of magnitude, we use the geometric mean rather than the arithmetic mean: $\langle\eta_R\rangle = 10^{\langle\log \eta_R\rangle}$, where $\langle\log \eta_R\rangle$ is the average of $\log \eta_R$ over all events in each catalog for a fixed duration.
+Hereafter, we define events as slip events satisfying $V/V_{\mathrm{ss}} > 10^{-3}\mathcal{N}$ within the time window $t/t_* = 10000-20000$, and compute the average radiation efficiency over all such events in each catalog.
+Because $\eta_R$ spans several orders of magnitude, we use the geometric mean rather than the arithmetic mean: $\langle\eta_R\rangle = 10^{\langle\log \eta_R\rangle}$, where $\langle\log \eta_R\rangle$ is the average of $\log \eta_R$ over all events in each catalog.